 6. Sell your crap: Start searching ever nook and corner of your house and bring out all that crap which has been lying in your cupboard for ages now.
 Once you catalog them, sell that stuff and earn some money.
 We do this a lot too 🙂

-7. Change your lifestyle: Few years ago, we took a look at our spending and realised that we had a lot of expenses which could actually be trimmed or even eliminated.
+7. Change your lifestyle: A few years ago, we took a look at our spending and realised that we had a lot of expenses which could actually be trimmed or even eliminated.
 As much as it broke our heart, but we gave up expensive grocery stores, drinking at pubs, branded clothes and lots more

 8. Keep a close watch on airline pricing: Travel has not only made us penny wise but it’s has also made us street smart.
 We follow airline pricing closely and figure out the best time to fly to avoid high fares.
 If you know you need to travel during peak season, book well in advance.
 And with the government getting norms on flight cancellation fees, it should be easier for all of us to book our tickets much before the trip is finalised